Tambov Oblast: History

 The oldest known population of the Tambov region, the Mordovians-Moksha, formed as a nation of local ethnic groups from the 6th century BC.
 The first Russian settlers arrived in the pre-Mongol period, but the final settlement occurred in the 17th century.
 To protect the southern borders of Russia from the raids of the Tatars, and to further develop the Black Soil region, the Russian government built the walled cities of Kozlov (1635) and Tambov (1636).
 The cities protected the main path of nomad raids on Russian land and paved the way for a quick settlement of the region.

 Kozlovsky Uyezd originally existed in the Tambov area.
 In the course of the administrative reforms of Peter the Great in 1708 and 1719, it became part of Azov Governorate.
 New administrative divisions established the Tambov Viceroyalty in 1779 and from 1796 Tambov Governorate, with an area of 66.5 thousand km2 divided into 12 uyezds.
 With almost no change to its boundaries, the Governorate remained in existence until 1928.

 An attempt to establish Soviet control over the Tambov area led to the defeat and execution of "Red Sonya" (Sofia Nukhimovna Gel'berg) in the spring of 1918.

 During the Russian Civil War, an anti-Bolshevik uprising, the Tambov Rebellion, broke out in Tambov Governorate in 1920–1921.

 Tambov Oblast was finally created from the Voronezh and Samara Oblasts on September 27, 1937.
 The oblast attained its present form after the separation of Penza Oblast (formerly part of Kuybyshev before joining Tambov) on February 4, 1939.

 Administrative divisions

+Politics

+The acting head of the administration of the Tambov Oblast since 4 October 2021 and Head of the Tambov Oblast since 20 September 2022 is Maxim Yegorov.

+Elections to the Regional Duma were held from 17 to 19 September 2021.
+25 seats were distributed by party lists and 25 by single-member constituencies.
+The seats at the end of the elections were distributed as follows: